 Often artists can attach their life satisfaction to the end product rather than the process which gets them there – that of learning and growing in creative intelligence.
 In his self-titled autobiography, Miles says that “Knowledge is freedom and ignorance is slavery.”
 (1, p61) This wisdom is especially true for artists and musicians.
-One reason why so many brilliant artists are able to freely create works that express the heights of their internal creative imagery is because they have the necessary tools of knowledge and skill at their disposal, and that means that knowledge and skill must be precursors to truely free and honest art.
-This is exactly why one wouldn’t expect a new pianist to be able to express his or her artistic ideas as beautifully as a pianist who has spent their entire life mastering their craft — the creativity may be there, but the tools of creation are not.
+One reason why so many brilliant artists can freely create works that express the heights of their internal creative imagery is that they have the necessary tools of knowledge and skill at their disposal, and that means that knowledge and skill must be precursors to truly free and honest art.
+This is exactly why one wouldn’t expect a new pianist to be able to express their artistic ideas as beautifully as a pianist who has spent their entire life mastering their craft — the creativity may be there, but the tools of creation are not.

 Miles was a master of his craft, and this is what gave him the freedom to explore ideas and concepts without feeling restricted.
-Ignorance and lack of skill truely does put shackles on artistry, and thus for the transformative artist it is imperative that much time is spent learning new ideas, concepts and tools for further freedom in creativity.
+Ignorance and lack of skill truly do put shackles on artistry, and thus for the transformative artist, it is imperative that much time is spent learning new ideas, concepts, and tools for further freedom in creativity.

 Be Fearless in Your Creation

 For the modern transformative artist, following the stream of creativity wherever it goes must be the ultimate priority.
-Applause of the audience and praise of the critics must not get in the way of achieving something completely revolutionary.
-The artist holds their breath and jumps, because they know that nothing spectacular was ever achieved without criticism or pushback.
+The applause of the audience and praise of the critics must not get in the way of achieving something completely revolutionary.
+The artist holds their breath and jumps because they know that nothing spectacular was ever achieved without criticism or pushback.

 Don’t Look Back, and Don’t Get Comfortable

-For the transformative artist these principles are immensely important.
-Safety is often the enemy of creativity, but what Miles shows us in his art and through his wisdom is that an artist should never get stuck in the habit of playing or creating what what has already been, and they should equally never be satisfied with being comfortable or safe if they’re serious about creating something new and worthy of attention.
-Discomfort often pushes the mind to find new ways of doing and being, and thus the transformative artist will find ways to go beyond the bounds of comfort and necessity in order to retrieve new and valuable artistic intuition.
+For the transformative artist, these principles are fundamental.
+Safety is often the enemy of creativity, but what Miles shows us in his art and through his wisdom is that an artist should never get stuck in the habit of playing or creating what has already been.
+They should equally never be satisfied with being comfortable or safe if they’re serious about creating something new and worthy of attention.
+Discomfort often pushes the mind to find new ways of doing and being.
+Thus, the transformative artist will find ways to go beyond comfort and necessity to retrieve new and valuable artistic intuition.

 Transform Your “Mistakes” Into Masterpieces

-One of the great challenges to any true artist is the perceptions they harbour around mistakes, and what it means to make them.
+One of the great challenges to any true artist is the perceptions they harbor around mistakes and what it means to make them.
 Miles Davis offered true wisdom in these matters.
-In his 1987 interview he sits drawing with vivid colours, and the interviewer questions what he does when he makes a wrong line in his drawing, and if that’s like music.
-In his usual raspy voice Miles responds, “The line isn’t wrong until you have to put the next one down.
+In his 1987 interview, he sits drawing with vivid colors, and the interviewer questions what he does when he makes a wrong line in his drawing and if that’s like music.
+In his usual raspy voice, Miles responds, “The line isn’t wrong until you have to put the next one down.
 Music is the same way… You don’t make bad notes.
 The note next to the one that you think is bad corrects the one in front.
 The only way you can do that is by experience.
 The only way you can [fix] a line that you don’t mean to draw is to draw every day.”
 (4)

 You Don’t Have to Label It

-In a TV advertisement for Honda scooters in 1984 Miles is seen leaning up against a scooter that looks like a prop straight from a 2020 scene in “Back to the Future”.
-In a reserved and somewhat awkward way he says, “I’ll play it first, and I’ll tell you about it later… Maybe.”
-(5) This quote was quintessentially Miles, and if the advertisers came up with it then they got him just right.
+In a TV advertisement for Honda scooters in 1984, Miles is seen leaning up against a scooter that looks like a prop straight from a 2020 scene in “Back to the Future.”
+In a reserved and somewhat awkward way, he says, “I’ll play it first, and I’ll tell you about it later… Maybe.”
+(5) This quote was quintessentially Miles, and if the advertisers came up with it, then they got him just right.
 For Miles, labels only served to distract from what the music or art really was.
 He took this so seriously that he even detested the use of the term “jazz”(12), often calling back to his early days in St. Louis where they didn’t call it anything (4).
-It seems that for Miles, if people knew what it was called, then it had already been done.
+It seems that, for Miles, if people knew what it was called, it had already been done.

-Earlier in the decade in a 1982 interview Miles was asked what “we should tell people about Miles”.
-He said “Don’t tell them nothin’.
+Earlier in the decade, in a 1982 interview, Miles was asked what “we should tell people about Miles.”
+He said, “Don’t tell them nothin’.
 Let them guess.
 What’s he gonna do next?”
 (9) Again, what we see from this example is a man who was far more interested in pushing forward into new lanes of creativity that hadn’t been discovered rather than placing himself within a set of walls, definitions, or descriptions.
 Putting a label on art, or even talking about it too much, can often distract from what it is and what it could be.
 For the modern artist, it is imperative that labels and categories don’t put unnecessary boundaries on the creative process.
-Transformational art is by definition something completely different from what had come before, and although such art is built upon the ashes of that which came before, placing it within boundaries and walls runs the risk of having it be associated with something which is dead or dying.
+Transformational art is, by definition, something completely different from what had come before.
+Although such art is built upon the ashes of that which came before, placing it within boundaries and walls runs the risk of having it be associated with something dead or dying.
 The rule is simply this: an artist’s art does not need to be placed within a certain lane or label, and refusing to do so opens up new paths of creative outlet that can supervene that which already exists.